Clarkkkk/paroles/README.md

 - `at(index: number)`: return the lyrics line at the index
 - `atTime(time: number)`: return the lyrics line based on the time (in seconds)
 - `setOffset(time: number)`: set time offset (in seconds).
 A positive value let lyrics appear sooner, a negative value delays the lyrics
+- `setInfo(info: LyricsInfo)`: set `LyricsInfo`.
+New properties will override the original ones
+- `merge(lyrics: string | Lyrics, option?)`: merge another lyrics.
+The original lyrics is prior by default if there are conflicts.
+    - `option.override`: if `true`, lyrics to merge is prior to, and will overwrite the original one for `LyricsInfo` and lines with the same time.
+    - `option.resolveInfo(originalInfo, affiliateInfo)`: manually control how to merge `LyricsInfo`, should return a `LyricsInfo` object. `option.override` for `LyricsInfo` is neglected when use this option.
+    - `resolveConflict(originalLine, affiliateLine)`: manually control how to merge two lines with the same time. `option.override` for lyrics lines is neglected when use this option.
+- `insert(line: LyricsLine)`: insert a new line.
+If there is a line with the same time, the inserted line will replace the original one.
+- `remove(line: LyricsLine | string)`: remove a line.
+If no such line, it fails in silent.
+- `replace(oldLine: LyricsLine | string, newLine: LyricsLine | string)`: replace a line.
+If no such line, it fails in silent.

 ### `LyricsPlayer`